mliew21396/remote-work/README.md

 # Unit 1: Introduction

 Welcome to Phase 0!
 Below you will find links to the curriculum for each week.
 Technically each Phase 0 week begins on Monday and will be released each Monday.
-The week's work is due the following Sunday at 11:59pm.
+The week's work is due the following Monday at 10:00am PST.

 ### [Week 1: Git, GitHub, and the Command Line](week-1/README.md)
 ### [Week 2: HTML and CSS](week-2/README.md)